Master of Science in Supply Chain Management

 Over the past half-century, the area of supply chain management has grown from outsourcing labor-intensive processes to managing complex global networks.
 Overseeing a modern, global supply chain means developing and mobilizing complex international networks—putting a premium on professionals who have the knowledge and capability to navigate these geographically and culturally dispersed entities efficiently, while exhibiting a solid command of supply chain theory, logistics, and international trade.
 According to international trade association MHI, in 2014 there were currently six to eight management jobs per applicant—and by 2018, the industry will need to fill about 1.4 million jobs, or roughly 270,000 per year.
 In addition, the 2017 MHI Annual Industry Report finds that 63 percent of industry leaders see hiring and retaining a skilled workforce as a top challenge.
 Now is the time to prepare for a career in supply chain management.

-We want people to know to really have a good fundamental standing of global supply chains, operations management, logistics, international trade.
-At the end of this program, I think that I really hope that we can accomplish the goal of having students that are multi-facetted, someone who can embrace this complexity.
+We want people to really have a good fundamental understanding of global supply chains, operations management, logistics, international trade.
+At the end of this program, I really hope that we can accomplish the goal of having students that are multifaceted, someone who can embrace this complexity.

-You will be able to separate yourself from the people who have a similar background that you have.
+You will be able to separate yourself from the people who have a similar background as you have.

 Offered online, on campus, and in a blended format, the Master of Science in Supply Chain Management (MSSCM) degree program at Boston University’s Metropolitan College examines the design, optimization, and operation of a global supply chain.
 The curriculum covers the essentials of lean production, global supply chain coordination, risk mitigation, strategic logistics management, and import-export operations.
 Graduates of the program will be able to analyze and improve business process flows and become confident decision makers who will lead change and offer creative solutions that ensure prompt delivery of goods and services in an ever-changing global environment.